 I have a feeling that these two new glazes are going to end up replacing the blue and green Pharsalia glazes, which are a bit more tricky.
 For example, the Pharsalia blue on the rim of the casserole sometimes comes out with brown splotches or speckles.
 These can be very nice, but other times... not so much.
 In this case, the brown is concentrated on the casserole's feet so that it looks two-tone...

 I painted some leaves on the soup bowls.
-I'm still having a bit of trouble with the green color burning out, but there's a bit more green in these than in past experiments.
-I think I'll just have to paint it on thicker.
+I'm still having a bit of trouble with the green color burning out, but there's a bit m

 And finally, my brother is getting married in a couple of months and I was thinking of making a set of dishes.
 I can't decide exactly how to glaze them and did this trial run using the Randy's Red and Pharsalia Green glazes.
 I'm liking that combination a lot!